 Your task is to create a preview for your chapter.
+It can be anywhere from one full paragraph (6 sentences) to one page.
 Your preview page must include the following:

 - a. title of chapter - b.
-Summary of chapter-this needs to be written as an overview of the entire chapter and include the main information from each of your subsections.
-It must be one full paragraph (6 sentences). - c.
-Key questions for your chapter-what do you want your reader to know at the end of your chapter?
-Also, these are good ideas for section headings. - d.
+Summary of chapter-this needs to be written as an overview of the entire chapter and include the main information from each of your subsections. - c.
+Key ideas for your chapter-these would also be good section titles/headings - d.
 Key terms list-all of your boldface terms in a list at the beginning